Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

-\begin{prop} Say $p$ is odd.
+\begin{prop} Suppose $p$ is odd.
 Let $\tilde{D}$ be a $p$-periodic link diagram.
-Then there is a natural $\ZZ_p$-external action on $\akhoburn(\tilde{D})$ and $\khoburn(\tilde{D})$.
-Moreover, this $\ZZ_p$ external action is nonsingular. \end{prop} \begin{proof} We begin by choosing an equivariant orientation of crossings for $\tilde{D}$, by which we mean that for each orbit of the $np$ crossings of $\tilde{D}$ under the action of $\ZZ_p$, we choose a representative crossing, orient it, and then use the $\ZZ_p$-action to define an orientation of crossings for all crossings in the same orbit.
+Then there is a well-defined $\ZZ_p$-external action on $\akhoburn(\tilde{D})$ and $\khoburn(\tilde{D})$.
+Moreover, this $\ZZ_p$-external action is nonsingular (see Definition \ref{def:singularity}). \end{prop} \begin{proof} We begin by choosing an equivariant orientation of crossings for $\tilde{D}$, by which we mean that for each orbit of the $np$ crossings of $\tilde{D}$ under the action of $\ZZ_p$, we choose a representative crossing, orient it, and then use the $\ZZ_p$-action to define an orientation of crossings for all crossings in the same orbit.